Azure VNet Route Selection

 On the “Add peering” page we configured the following settings:

-1. Descriptive name of the peering link on the source VNet side.
+- Descriptive name of peering link on the source VNet side.
 This is the VNet-A that we selected in the previous screenshot.

-2. Peering virtual network using a drop-down box to select VNET-B, which is accessible from our account.
+- Peering virtual network using drop-down box to select VNET-B, which is accessible from our account.

-3. A descriptive name for the peering that will be automatically added to the target VNet.
+- Descriptive name for the peering that will be automatically added in the target VNet.

 To get the Resource ID of a VNet, navigate to the Properties menu and press the copy to clipboard button next to Resource ID field.

 Once peering links are created we can navigate to VNET-A and to VNET-B to validate settings on each side.
-The screenshot in Figure 5 shows the information on peering status and provisioned state and address space behind the peer.
+Screenshot on Figure 5 shows information on peering status and provisioned state, and address space behind the peer.
 The page also has several configurable parameters.

-Virtual network access setting controls if the IP range of a peer is classified as a VirtualNetwork service tag.
+Virtual network access setting controls if IP range of a peer is classified as VirtualNetwork service tag.
 Both inbound and outbound traffic is allowed between the networks with this tag.

 Forwarded traffic, if enabled, permits entry of the traffic that is not originated in the peer VNet.
 Such traffic usually comes via VPN or ExpressRoute Gateways in the peer VNet.
 This setting is often used with combination with other two checkboxes: